Cork: Culture, Nature, Future

-In the past fifteen years, APCOR has invested 41.3 million euros across six communication campaigns involving twenty countries.
+In the past eighteen years, APCOR has invested 49 million euros across six communication campaigns involving twenty countries.
 In 2000, it started a campaign targeted exclusively at the UK market – Cork 2000, before branching into other markets.
 The promotion of cork bottle stoppers was the first focus, but this was soon extended to construction materials, decoration and design, made from the cork oak bark.
 It set up press offices to give information about cork, and launched advertising campaigns.
 Cork gained a position of prominence in the social networks, and marked its presence at major international trade fairs in the areas of wine and interior decor; it organized seminars and workshops, and promoted visits to Portugal by leaders and journalists from all over the world.
 Alongside this, APCOR developed programmes to give direct support to businesses and industry.

 In one of the communication campaigns, Portuguese football coach Jose Mourinho was the face of the cork promotion campaign in the United Kingdom.
 Renowned Italian chef Carlo Cracco, Brazilian wine critic Carlos Cabral, and German presenter Eva Brenner became ambassadors of cork, communicating to the world the potential and uses of this 100% natural material.